 More information and/or complaints about property agents is available from the Property Agents Board - Tasmania

 The Office of the Valuer General - Department of Primary Industries, Parks, Water and Environment (DPIPWE) administers the Valuation of Land Act 2001.
-Further information can be obtained from the Office of the Valuer-General.

 The Director of Consumer Affairs and Fair Trading may receive complaints against a land valuer and may investigate and determine whether or not there are grounds for disciplinary action and may: